Silom/vagrant-node/README.md

 ## Informations

-Easy nodejs and mongoDB vagrant box for your next small webapp.
+Easy Nodejs and MongoDB Vagrant box for your next web application.

+The provisioning is a Ansible process on the local/guest side, so you dont have to worry about installing Ansible.

+*Dont interrupt the setup*, Ansible will provide you errors.

 #### Installed software

 * MongoDB
 * Node.js
+* npm
-* npm (with grunt-cli and bower)
+* grunt-cli
+* bower
+  * git

-#### Ports
+#### Network

-The only configured port is 3000 for your nodejs app.
+This box is configured to run in a private network.
+If you want to access your Node.js web application, connect to the IP with your application port (e.g. 192.168.101.101:3000).

+Vagrant Network IP: 192.168.101.101

+And like the last version of the box, you can change and customize everything in the ``Vagrantfile`` or the setup folder.

 #### Shared folders

 Your projects is shared in:
 ``/var/nodespace/project/``

-All resources e.g. the database dump:
+All resources e.g. database dump:
-``/var/nodespace/resource/``
+``/var/nodespace/resources/``

+### Advanced

-#### MongoDB Dumps
+#### Nginx

-You can add your MongoDB export to the ``/resource/mongoDump/`` folder.
-The database will be called mongoDump.
+If you want your project to run in a more server like environment, go to the vagrant.yml and take you the comment for ``nginx``.
+Ansible will set up Nginx with the default template in the ``setup/roles/nginx/templates/default``.
+Do yourself a favour and change both the template and all variables in ``setup/group_vars/all`` for the right setup.

 # Licences